ctd1500/videojs-hotkeys/README.md

 * M key toggles mute/unmute.
 * F key toggles fullscreen off and on.
 (Does not work in Internet Explorer, it seems to be a limitation where scripts cannot request fullscreen without a mouse click)
 * Double-clicking with the mouse toggles fullscreen off and on.
+* Number keys from 0-9 skip to a percentage of the video.
+0 is 0% and 9 is 90%.

 ## Usage
 Include the plugin: